aaronpowell/aaronpowell.github.io/src/documents/posts/2011-04-27-why-does-package-location-matter.md

---- cson
+---
   title: "Why do you care where your packages are?"
   metaTitle: "Why do you care where your packages are?"
   description: "Warning - the following is an opinionated piece and based on my experience.
 It doesn't reflect that of any of my employers or of any sane human beings"
   revised: "2011-04-28"
   date: "2011-04-27"
-tags: ["nuget"]
+  tags:
+    - "nuget"
   migrated: "true"
-urls: ["/nuget/why-does-package-location-matter"]
+  urls:
-summary: """
+    - "/nuget/why-does-package-location-matter"
-Warning - the following is an opinionated piece and based on my experience.
-It doesn't reflect that of any of my employers or of any sane human beings
+  summary: "Warning - the following is an opinionated piece and based on my experience.
+It doesn't reflect that of any of my employers or of any sane human beings"
-"""
 ---
 As a consultant I've had an opportunity to see the way different project manage their external dependencies, and being an active member of in open source projects has given me a good view on this as well.
 From all this I've noticed an interesting trend, **there's no agreed standard for where to put external dependencies**.